akimwong/1_OnPremise/Journey/004/articles/summaries/Readme.md

 Data visualization and EDA can be great complementary tools to feature selection process, and they can be applied in the following ways:

-1. Univariate Analysis: Histogram and Bar Chart help to visualize the distribution and variance of each variable
+1. `Univariate Analysis`: Histogram and Bar Chart help to visualize the `distribution and variance of each variable`

 - To obtain an overview of distribution, firstly let’s classify features in to categorical and numerical variables, then visualize categorical features using bar chart and numerical features using histogram.
-- Visualizing the distribution gives suggestions on whether the data points are more dense or more spread out, hence whether the variance is low or high.
+- Visualizing the distribution gives `suggestions on whether the data points are more dense or more spread out`, hence whether the variance is low or high.
-- Low variance features tend to contribute less to the prediction of outcome variable.
+- `Low variance features` tend to `contribute less to the prediction` of outcome variable.

 2. Correlation Analysis: Heatmap facilitates the identification of highly correlated explanatory variables and reduce collinearity